greggnakamura/Jekyll-Blog-Minimal-Mistakes-Theme/_posts/2015-02-20-working-remotely.md

 I've been a full time remote employee since mid 2010 and, I love it, but, it has been a bit of an up and down roller coaster ride.

 The initial thrill of it ended pretty early for me as I found the overall challenges tougher than I would have ever imagined.
 For one, the comfort of being able to walk over to another developer to discuss a problem was gone.
-I also couldn't visually see who was busy and who was not, leaving me with no sense of the environment.
+I couldn't visually see who was busy and who was not, leaving me with no sense of the environment.
 Most importantly, I was now missing out on the spontaneous discussions of code, work, and office life in general.

 As for my office, when your home becomes 'it', perspectives change to say the least.
 You begin to think about what you can and can't do in your own house.